Online Master of Legal Studies – Law and Sustainability Emphasis

 Where the law and sustainability intersect

 Policy decisions and legal constructs work alongside technological innovation to facilitate a sustainable future.
-As you work toward your environmental law master’s degree, you’ll learn how legal guidelines can be implemented to achieve outcomes related to conservation and resource management.
+As you work toward your Master of Legal Studies with an emphasis in law and sustainability, you’ll learn how legal guidelines can be implemented to achieve outcomes related to conservation and resource management.
 In this program, you’ll interact with the latest research from the field, inspiring you to imagine new possibilities for how law and policy can support sustainability goals.

 Is environmental law in demand?